-The Center for Network and Storage Enabled Collaborative Computational Science is hosting a 1.5 day symposium at the University of Michigan May 18-19 exploring the themes the Center was founded on.
+The Center for Network and Storage Enabled Collaborative Computational Science held its first symposium at the University of Michigan May 18-19, 2017, exploring the themes the Center was founded on.
 The Center seeks to address the challenges of extracting scientific results collaboratively from large, distributed or diverse data.

 The Challenge: Many scientific disciplines are rapidly increasing the size, variety and complexity of data they must work with.
 As the data grows, scientists are challenged to manage, share and analyze those data and become diverted from a focus on their scientific research to data-access and data-management concerns.
 Even more problematic is determining how to support many scientists sharing and accessing this ever increasing amount of data.